mattrglobal/sample-apps/claims-source-app/README.md

 ## Database

 The `database.json` file acts as our database and holds an array of user objects.
-Add your own claims to that array and ensure that every object has the `email` claim used to query the array, plus any claims that your credential configuration requires.
+Add your own claims to that array and ensure that every object has the `licenseNumber` claim used to query the array, plus any claims that your credential configuration requires.

 ## Configuration

-The claims source must be publically accessible.
+The claims source must be publicly accessible.
 This project uses ngrok and starts a tunnel for you.
-You can get a free account at [ngrok.com](ngrok.com), and need to configure your `NGROK_AUTHTOKEN` in the `.env` file.
+You can get a free account at [ngrok.com](https://ngrok.com/), and need to configure your `NGROK_AUTHTOKEN` in the `.env` file.

 You also need to add the claims source API secret to the `.env` file.
 If you are following the [Claims Source Tutorial](https://learn.mattr.global/guides/oid4vci/claim-source-tutorial), the value being used there is `supersecretapikey`.